benbrastmckie/.config/README.md

 If you intend to use the stock terminal, you will need to go into the terminal's settings to change the font to RobotoMono.
 You are now ready to write LaTex in NeoVim inside the stock terminal.
-If you intend to upgrade your terminal to Alacritty with Tmux, then proceed as follows:
+If you intend to upgrade your terminal to Alacritty with Tmux (big difference in my view, and you've come this far anyhow), then proceed as follows:

 ## [Alacritty](https://github.com/alacritty/alacritty) and [Tmux](https://github.com/tmux/tmux/wiki)